zopefoundation/keas.kmi/README.txt

   $ wget http://localhost:8080/key --post-file kek.dat -O datakey.dat

-Note: To be compliant, the server must use an encrypted communication cahnnel of course.
+Note: To be compliant, the server must use an encrypted communication channel of course.